-Macular degeneration is the most common cause of severe visual loss in people over the age of 50.
+Macular degeneration is the most common cause of severe vision loss in people over the age of 50.
 More than 8 million people in the US alone have some form of this disease.

 The term “macular degeneration” includes many different eye diseases, all of which affect central, or detail vision.
 Age-related macular degeneration is the most common of these disorders, mainly affecting people over the age of 60.

 Age-related macular degeneration is an eye disease that primarily affects the central portion of the retina known as the macula.
 The risk of developing macular degeneration increases with age and is in excess of 30% by age 75.
 Other risk factors include a family history of the disease, cigarette smoking, diet, excessive sunlight exposure, hypertension and cardiovascular disease.

 AMD is classified as either wet (neovascular) or dry (non-neovascular).
 About 10% of patients who suffer from macular degeneration have wet AMD.